ericjwhitney/pyavia/README.md

 who can recognise incorrect values when they see them... *which will happen frequently.*

 ## Installation

-NumPy needs to be installed prior to installing PyAvia (*because setuptools is not completely working*), <a href="https://docs.scipy.org/doc/numpy/user/install.html">see this link</a>.
+NumPy may need to be installed prior to installing PyAvia (*because I may not have setuptools completely on my side*), <a href="https://docs.scipy.org/doc/numpy/user/install.html">see this link</a>.

 Once NumPy is installed, install PyAvia using the typical pip installation methods, for example: